Olivier Giroud Profile

 |Born||Sep 30, 1986|

-Olivier Giroud is a French professional soccer player who plays as a striker for Premier League club Chelsea and the France national team.
+Olivier Giroud is a French professional soccer player who plays as a striker for Serie A club AC Milan and the France national team.

 Giroud began his career as a youngster at Froges and then Grenoble, with whom he made his senior breakthrough.
 He had a loan spell at Istres before moving to Tours.
 After a successful spell there, he moved to Montpellier in 2010.